FRBNY-DSGE/DSGE.jl/README.md

 above.
 Documentation for the most recent *model version* is available [here](https://github.com/FRBNY-DSGE/DSGE.jl/blob/master/docs/DSGE_Model_Documentation_1002.pdf).

-The New York Fed DSGE team is currently working on extending the code to include forecasts and other features.
+The New York Fed DSGE team is currently extending the code to solve and estimate heterogeneous agent models.
 Ongoing work on implementing Sequential Monte Carlo (SMC) sampling can be found on the `smc` branch.
 Further extensions of the DSGE model code may be released in the future at the discretion of the New York Fed.

 ## Installation